Corrina Owens shares her proven methods for reducing churn risk

 “Companies need to make sure they have a narrative to help their customers pitch to their executive team, why their tool is the tool to use and why the other [competing] one doesn’t even stand a chance,” says Corrina.

-In such circumstances, your customers should be able to explain your tool’s value proposition — why it’s irreplaceable and why a competing tool doesn’t cut it.
+Your customers should be able to explain your tool's value proposition—why it's irreplaceable and why competitors fall short.

 • Know your tool’s value proposition yourself

-Regularly talking to your best customers helps you nail your value proposition.
+Regularly talking to your best customers helps you sharpen your value proposition.

 • Continue educating current customers about your product’s value throughout the customer journey

-This way, your product’s unique sell proposition will remain front and center in your customers’ minds.
+This keeps your product's unique value clear in your customers' minds.

 Pro tip to prevent churn risk